General circulation model

 A general circulation model (GCM) is a type of climate model.
 It employs a mathematical model of the general circulation of a planetary atmosphere or ocean.
 It uses the Navier–Stokes equations on a rotating sphere with thermodynamic terms for various energy sources (radiation, latent heat).
 These equations are the basis for computer programs used to simulate the Earth's atmosphere or oceans.
 Atmospheric and oceanic GCMs (AGCM and OGCM) are key components along with sea ice and land-surface components.

 GCMs and global climate models are used for weather forecasting, understanding the climate, and forecasting climate change.

+Atmospheric GCMs (AGCMs) model the atmosphere and impose sea surface temperatures as boundary conditions.
+Coupled atmosphere-ocean GCMs (AOGCMs, e.g. HadCM3, EdGCM, GFDL CM2.X, ARPEGE-Climat) combine the two models.
+The first general circulation climate model that combined both oceanic and atmospheric processes was developed in the late 1960s at the NOAA Geophysical Fluid Dynamics Laboratory AOGCMs represent the pinnacle of complexity in climate models and internalise as many processes as possible.
+However, they are still under development and uncertainties remain.
+They may be coupled to models of other processes, such as the carbon cycle, so as to better model feedback effects.
+Such integrated multi-system models are sometimes referred to as either "earth system models" or "global climate models."

-Versions designed for decade to century time scale climate applications were originally created by Syukuro Manabe and Kirk Bryan at the Geophysical Fluid Dynamics Laboratory (GFDL) in Princeton, New Jersey.
+Versions designed for decade to century time scale climate applications were created by Syukuro Manabe and Kirk Bryan at the Geophysical Fluid Dynamics Laboratory (GFDL) in Princeton, New Jersey.
 These models are based on the integration of a variety of fluid dynamical, chemical and sometimes biological equations.

 Terminology

 The acronym GCM originally stood for General Circulation Model.
 Recently, a second meaning came into use, namely Global Climate Model.
-While these do not refer to the same thing, General Circulation Models are typically the tools used for modelling climate, and hence the two terms are sometimes used interchangeably.
+While these do not refer to the same thing, General Circulation Models are typically the tools used for modeling climate, and hence the two terms are sometimes used interchangeably.
 However, the term "global climate model" is ambiguous and may refer to an integrated framework that incorporates multiple components including a general circulation model, or may refer to the general class of climate models that use a variety of means to represent the climate mathematically.